datawire/ambassador-docs/docs/run/latest/getting-started.md

   <Alert severity="info">The Service and Deployment are created in your default namespace.
 You can use <code>kubectl get services,deployments quote</code> to see their status.</Alert>

-3. Apply the YAML for a `Mapping` to tell $productName$ to route all traffic inbound to the `/backend/` path to the `quote` Service:
+3. Apply the YAML for a `Mapping` to tell Edge Stack to route all traffic inbound to the `/backend/` path to the `quote` Service:

   ```yaml